tyllmoritz/goomba/src/GBABIN/release/gbamprelease/readme.txt

   (SMA4 & Pokemon Pinball).
 This is a must if you want rumble to work.

-For more information, go to the Pocketheaven.com message boards http://www.pocketheaven.com/boards/viewforum.php?f=29
+For more information, go to the Pocketheaven.com message boards - A real site for Goomba Color will come later. http://www.pocketheaven.com/boards/viewforum.php?f=29

 !
 Thank you: